PhantomChain/docs/docs/core/plugins.md

 ## Introduction

-ARK Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.
+PHANTOM Core has an extensive and powerful plugin system that allows you to very easily break your application up into isolated pieces of business logic, and reusable utilities.

 ## Developing the Plugin